 Nitrogen fixing can be slow in a cool, wet spring, so there may not be adequate nitrogen for high yields through nitrogen fixing alone.
 In this case, additional nitrogen may help to increase yields.
 However, applying excess nitrogen may reduce bacterial nitrogen fixation.
 If Rhizobium is not present, if leaching has occurred, or for early peas, sidedressing with an additional 25 lbs of nitrogen per acre may be beneficial.

 |PLANT NUTRIENT RECOMMENDATION ACCORDING TO SOIL TEST RESULTS FOR PEA|

 |PEA||NITROGEN (N) LBS PER ACRE||PHOSPHORUS (P) LBS P2O5 PER ACRE||POTASSIUM (K) LBS K2O PER ACRE|

 |SOIL TEST RESULTS||VERY LOW||LOW||OPTIMUM||ABOVE OPTIMUM||VERY LOW||LOW||OPTIMUM||ABOVE OPTIMUM|

 Seeding rates for peas vary considerably depending on the size of the seed.
-For fresh market, peas should be spaced 1.5" to 2" between seeds and 24" to 36" between rows at a seeding rate of 90 to 150 lb/A (about 1 lb per 100 feet of row).
+For fresh market, peas should be spaced 1.5"-2" between seeds and 24"-36" between rows at a seeding rate of 90-150 lb/A (about 1 lb per 100 feet of row).